- Armstrong Browning Library and Museum

 This summer the Armstrong Browning Library is offering two teaching fellowships to encourage the use of the library’s collections in Baylor graduate and undergraduate curricula.

 Past recipients of teaching fellowships who wish to explore additional possibilities are eligible to reapply.
 Preference, however, may be given to first-time applicants.

 Recipients of the teaching fellowships will receive a stipend of $1,000 (after taxes) and are expected to spend at least one week (20 hours minimum) at the Armstrong Browning Library where they will be paired with a librarian who can provide guidance on the library’s facilities, collections, and services.
 The specific week chosen should be convenient to both the teaching fellow and his or her partner librarian and should occur between May 18 and August 14.

 Teaching fellows will be required to submit a 1-2 page document containing a description of how they intend to incorporate collection materials into a course.
-Due no later than two weeks after the fellow’s time in residence, the document will be posted on a website dedicated to teaching with special collections at Baylor.
+This document is due no later than two weeks after the fellow’s time in residence.
 Teaching fellows will also be expected to share their experiences with other faculty and graduate students by presenting on how they used collection materials in their classes in one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or in another appropriate venue.

-Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by the library’s two librarians and the Margarett Root Brown Chair in Robert Browning and Victorian Studies.
-Recommendations will be sent to the Dean of University Libraries who will make the final decision.
+Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by a committee.
+Recommendations will be sent to the Interim Dean of University Libraries who will make the final decision.

 For additional information, contact Jennifer Borderud.